-Technology risk is the risk to the Group of a failure to have robust systems, inadequate or inconsistent oversight of business critical systems or IT projects and inadequate provision or communication of the Business Continuity Process.
+Technology risk is the risk to the Group of inadequate or vulnerable systems, inadequate oversight of business critical systems or IT projects and inadequate provision or communication of the Business Continuity Process.
 It is inherent in the Group's business and is not controllable by a single process or quantitative limit.
-The Group takes steps to identify and avoid or mitigate technology risk wherever possible.
+The Group takes steps to identify and avoid, or at least mitigate, technology risk wherever possible.
 Control is applied by a combination of policies, procedures, monitoring and escalation by senior management.
 Control standards are applied by suitably trained and supervised individuals and senior management is actively involved in identifying and analysing risks to find the most effective and efficient means to mitigate and manage them.